"Splitting the Headache" By James P. Boyd, DDS

 Jeffery P. Okeson, D.M.D.

-Professor and Director of the Orofacial Pain Center, University of Kentucky
+Professor and Director of the Orofacial Pain Center, University

 Terry Tanaka, D.D.S.